thisdougb/doocot/README.md

 slight-step-zoo-flock
 ```

-Over some chat service Alice messages Bob the id 'slight-step-zoo-flock'.
+Alice messages Bob the id 'slight-step-zoo-flock', using a chat service such as Slack or Teams.
 Bob retrieves the api key:

 ```